paulo-bettencourt/auth-login-docker-nx-angular-jasmine-karma/README.md

 - Backend: Express
 - Database: Mongoose
 - Tests: Jasmine
-- Styling: Ng Boostrap
+- Styling: Ng Bootstrap
-- Security: JWT Token (FE) && environment files for production (BE)
+- Security: JWT Token (Frontend) and environment files for production (Backend)

-For future developments, in case the user wants to POST any information, the JWT Token will be required in each API request.
-In order for the dev to access his mongoose DB, it's required to edit his own process.env file and insert the needed credentials for the MongoDB atlas server.
+To ensure security and authentication, the JWT Token is required in each API request if the user wants to POST any information.
+To access the MongoDB Atlas server, developers need to edit their own process.env file and insert the necessary credentials.
+This will enable them to connect to their Mongoose DB for development purposes.

+Feel free to explore and contribute to this repository for future enhancements and features.

 ## Screenshots